-File transfer protocol is a very common method of moving files between Internet sites: it offers a means to login to another site fo the purpose of retrieving or sending files.
+File transfer protocol is a very common method of moving files between Internet sites: it offers a means to login to another site for the purpose of retrieving or sending files.

-Firewall applies to software designed to protect internal computer networks against unathorized access of intentional hostile intrusion.
+Firewall applies to software designed to protect internal computer networks against unauthorized access of intentional hostile intrusion.

-Humint is an abbreviation for human intelligence; that gathered by people directly from people, rather than from published sources, hence so called Soft information.
-It may be conducted face-to-face, by means of telephone or facsimile, or online (email, chat rooms, intranets, and so on).
+Humint is an abbreviation for human intelligence that is gathered by people directly from people, rather than from published sources, hence so called Soft information.
+It may be conducted face-to-face, by means of telephone or facsimile, or online (email, chat rooms, intranets etc.).